layton20/Mango/README.md

 # Mango

 Hi, this is a fun little practice project that I'm doing on-the-side.
+My goal is to build a project that will consume any random third party API(s), just for the experience :).

 ## What's Mango